Presentation: Child with atypical haemolytic uraemic syndrome

 What do you need to do?

-- R201 Atypical haemolytic uraemic syndrome: Likely to be the most suitable indication for your patient.
+- R201 Atypical haemolytic uraemic syndrome is likely to be the most suitable indication for your patient.
 This includes a small panel and multiplex ligation-dependent probe amplification (MLPA).

 - Other relevant indications are: